 "The secondary goal of this attack is to determine potential vulnerabilities applicable to the identified device.
 Precisely, MNmap can be supplemented with vulnerability information from the external sources such as vulnerability databases from baseband vendors (Huawei [25], Qualcomm [29]), OS developers (Google [19], Apple [16]) and device manufacturers (Samsung [33]) and perform targeted attacks.
 Further, these device fingerprints can be combined with the permanent identifier IMSI to track subscribers.
 While 5G prohibited the plaintext transmission of IMSI in any situation [12, 14], fingerprinting of a device and user is still possible when the device-type information is unique among the nearby devices."

-To address the issue, SA3 specified security protection of the RRC UE capability transfer procedure in 33.501 [8].
+To address the issue, security protection of the RRC UE capability transfer procedure is specified in TS 33.501 [8].
 The fundamental requirement of the protection is that UE supports AS security.
 However, there is a type of CIoT devices that only support control-plane optimization.
 Such devices do not support AS security for UE capability transfer.
 For those devices, it is necessary to develop a security solution that enables network to verify the UE radio capabilities provided by the UE.

 5.15.2 Security threats